-- 40. Out of the 10% that own cattle, 48% own 20 50 heads of cattle each, while 18% own 51-100 heads of cattle and 12% own more than a 100 heads of cattle.
-22% own less than 20 heads of cattle (and assumable possess sheep or goat or both).
+39. Out of the 10% that own cattle 50% own 20 - 50 heads of cattle each, while 20% own 51-100 heads of cattle and 10% own more than a 100 heads of cattle.
+About 20% own less than 20 heads of cattle (and assumedly possess sheep or goat or both).
 Apart from serving as an asset that can easily be liquidated, cows because of their milk are a source of nutrition for the household.
-Goat and sheep are often raised for sale during the annual Eid ul Azha festivity when there is great demand for sacrificial animals and yield higher prices. - 41.
-Besides land and livestock the focus group categorized ownership of mechanized vehicles as an "other asset" of considerable value.
+Goat and sheep are often raised for their wool yield and sale during the annual Eid ul Azha festivity when there is great demand for sacrificial animals and yield higher prices.

+Besides land and livestock the focus group categorized ownership of mechanized vehicles as 40. an "other asset" of considerable value.
 Houses are not dealt with in this profile as an asset, though very much an asset if built on land that is titled or recognizable as owned, since spaciousness of housing is included as an indicator of Standard of living for households in the affected communities (see section D).
 Motorized vehicles are often bought from savings or from a sold asset.
-Almost all of the households in affected communities are reported to own "other assets".
-Out of these, 40% own a car (20% jeep, 20% sedan), 35% own motorcycles and 25% have an animal-drawn vehicle.
+80% of the affected communities own "other assets".
+Out of these, 30% own a car (either a jeep or sedan), 30% own motorcycles and about 20% had an animal-drawn vehicle.